 My 9-year-old daughter just got a list of “summer projects” she needs to complete before she begins the 4th grade in the fall — and I am not happy about it.
 These days, it seems like it’s no longer enough to have kids spending hours doing their homework or making projects during the school year.
-Now it seeps into the summer vacation, making our time “off” almost as stressful as the school year.
+Now it seeps into summer vacation too, making our time “off” almost as stressful as the school year.

-First of all, young children tend to need help making their school projects.
-At the very least, help buying the supplies.
+First of all, young kids tend to need help making their school projects.
+Or at the very least, help buying the supplies.
 Guess who will have to be funding that venture?
-Yep, the parents who couldn’t wait for school to be over so they could enjoy a few days without school obligations.
+Yep; the parents who couldn’t wait for school to be over, so they could enjoy a few days without school obligations.

-I appreciate the school’s concern about so-called “brain drain” when school is out — really, it’s a battle I take very seriously — but I would rather find other ways to keep my kids learning.
+I appreciate the school’s concern about so-called “brain drain” when school is out (really, it’s a battle I take very seriously), but I would rather find other ways to keep my kids learning.
 When summertime comes, the last thing I want for my little ones is to continue feeling constrained by endless lists of things they need to do for school.

-I mean, when was it decided that a summer vacation requires school assignments at all?
+I mean, when was it decided that a summer vacation requires school assignments at all, anyway?
 When did it become a requirement to always be doing something productive with your time?
 What happened to just having a fun summer and writing an essay about it once you go back to school?

 And here’s the most annoying part: I can’t even complain at this point to my daughter’s school, because guess what?
 EVERYBODY’S ON VACATION.More On